TheFlyer1983/code100/README.md

 **Day 5:** 22nd June 2018 - Added some more content to the technical documentation.
 Added a table and applied some styling to the table.
 Page still not responsive.
 **Day 6:** 27th June 2018 - Forced to take a break due to no internet access to continue coding.
 Back to it now.
 I have completed the Technical Documentation Page, and made it responsive.
 Submitted it to freeCodeCamp.
 Also made a start to the final freeCodeCamp Responsive Web Design Project, a portfolio page.
 **Day 7:** 29th June 2018 - Added some content to the portfolio page project for freeCodeCamp.
 Making use of the CSS Grid property.
 Also managed to make the grid collapse properly on the phone resolution.
 **Day 8:** 2nd July 2017 - Finished the freeCodeCamp portfolio project.
 Also gained the freeCodeCamp Responsive Web Design Certification.
+Also went over some Javascript Object work on freeCodeCamp.